U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-When: September 29th, 2012 @ 8:30 a.m.
+When: Saturday, September 28th, 2012 @ 8:00 a.m.

 What to wear: Close toed shoes or boots and layers such as a short sleeve and a long sleeve shirt.
 Dress for a work day in rugged conditions

 This is a great opportunity for you to give back to your public lands and to get out and recreate.